Click the Devices tab in Net Inspector header to display the Devices page (as shown in the figure below).

 of one or more devices, select the device(s) on the map (by checking

-their checkboxes in the first column) and click the Start monitoring button () in the toolbar.
+their checkboxes in the first column) and click the Start monitoring button (

 To make other